 \section{Examples of Exponential Size CSGs}

-In this section, we further illustrate the dynamic programming rules given in Section~\ref{sec:DP}, and show that components of $\C^c_k(G)$ can grow exponentially, even if $G$ is a chordal graph and $k=4$.

-When considering 4-colorable chordal graphs that may have cut vertices, it is easy to obtain CSGs that have exponentially large components: take $p$ copies of the graph shown in Figure~\ref{fig:cutvertCSG}(a), and identify the $g$-vertices of all of these graphs.
+In this section we further illustrate the dynamic programming rules given in Section~\ref{sec:DP} and show that components of $\C^c_k(G)$ can grow exponentially, even if $G$ is a chordal graph and $k=4$.
+Namely, when considering 4-colorable chordal graphs that may have cut vertices, it is easy to obtain CSGs that have exponentially large components: take $p$ copies of the graph shown in Figure~\ref{fig:cutvertCSG}(a), and identify the $g$-vertices of all of these graphs.
 Call the resulting graph $G^*_p$.
 The graph $G^*_2$ is shown in Figure~\ref{fig:bigstar}(a).

 \begin{propo} For every integer $p\ge 1$, $\C^c_4(G^*_p,\{g\})$ has a component with $1+3\cdot 2^p$ nodes. \end{propo} \begin{proof} By induction over $p$ we prove the following: $\C^c_4(G^*_p,\{g\})$ has a component that is a star (a $K_{1,n}$ graph) in which the central node has label 1 (to be precise, this means that the label is a coloring that assigns color 1 to vertex $g$), and which has $2^p$ leaves with label $j$, for $j\in \{2,3,4\}$.
 The case $p=1$ can easily be verified; see also Figure~\ref{fig:cutvertCSG}.
 For the induction step, apply Lemma~\ref{lem:recolJoin} to the star components of $\C^c_4(G^*_{p-1},\{g\})$ and $\C^c_4(G^*_1,\{g\})$ given by the induction hypothesis: for $j\in \{2,3,4\}$, the $2^{p-1}$ nodes with label~$j$ of the former graph are combined with two nodes with label~$j$ of the latter graph, giving $2^p$ new nodes with label~$j$.
 All of these are adjacent only to the unique new node with label 1. \end{proof}